Samuel Awuku: Personal life

-Sammi is married to Mary Anane, with three daughters.
+Awuku is married to Mary Anane, with three daughters.

 Political career

-While at the University of Ghana, Sammi was a member of the political community, contesting for the presidency of the Student Representative Council.
+While at the University of Ghana, Awuku was a political community member, once contesting for the presidency of the Student Representative Council.
 From 2011 to 2013, he worked at the Communications Directorate of the New Patriotic Party, assisting then Director of Communications, Nana Akomea, before his election as National Youth Organiser in April 2014.

-During 2012 Election Petition hearing at the Supreme Court of Ghana, Sammi was charged with contempt of the highest court of the land.
+During 2012 Election Petition hearing at the Supreme Court of Ghana, Awuku was charged with contempt of the highest court of the land.
 He was pardoned after pleading guilty and showing remorse.

-As National Youth Organiser, Sammi played a vital role in mobilizing the youth leading to NPP's victory in the 2016 Ghanaian general election.
+As National Youth Organiser, Awuku played a vital role in mobilizing the youth leading to NPP's victory in the 2016 Ghanaian general election.

-In 2016, Sammi was number five among fifty most Influential Young Ghanaians ranking.
+In 2016, Awuku was number five among fifty most Influential Young Ghanaians ranking.

-Sammi is currently the CEO of the National Lottery Authority.